Helium6CRES/he6-cres-spec-sims/README.md

 	* **After lunch**:
 		* Ok so it seems like the importing of he6specsims as a pypi package may be making my local imports fail in a way I can't detect in rocks.
 This is annoying af and needs to be addressed asap because I can't even really tell what's being changed on rocks...
 			* For now I am uninstalling the package with a pip uninstall.
 This will break katydid on rocks!!
 So I need to go fix that once I'm done with this.
+	* **For tomorrow**:
+		* Import issues.
+It seems like the convention that is necessary on rocks is different than what's necessary locally.
+This is annoying af.
+Try to remedy this asap and get it working through the entire process.
+I thought I understood...
+			* Need it tow work here as well: http://localhost:8888/lab/tree/He6CRES/he6sim_dev/he6sim_rocks_dev_11152022.ipynb
+		* Then go on to make the instructions for a local simulation experiment.
+		* Then clean up the readme. add nice pictures.
+		* Then go and make sure the katydid on rocks works still after changing the spec sims...
+Need that to work..
+Then work on getting that readme up to snuff.
+You can do it.
+Forget about everything else.
+Make these two readmes work!
+That is a big accomplishment this week.

 ## Done List: